prasanna1196/Phonebook/README.md

 ### Mongo connection setup

-Edit your /config/default.json file to include the correct MongoDB URI
+Edit your /config/default.json file to include the correct MongoDB URI and jwtSecret

 ### Run Server